Eye Protection Critical in Sports

 Your budding baseball star steps to the plate hoping to whack the ball—but sometimes the ball whacks back.

 Each year, thousands of children suffer sports-related eye injuries, says the American Academy of Ophthalmology (AAO) and the American Optometric Association (AOA).
-Sports is the leading cause of school-age children's eye injuries, but most of those injuries are preventable.
+Sports is one of the leading causes of school-age children's eye injuries, but most of those injuries are preventable.

 The AAO, the AOA, and the American Academy of Pediatrics say all kids in organized sports should be encouraged to wear the correct eye protection.
 The AAO and the AOA, in fact, urge mandatory eye protection in school or community-sponsored sports.